lylehpoisson/package_statistics/README.md

 I originally wrote the script using `argparse` instead of `click`.
 While debugging, I ran into a reference to `click` on stackexchange.
 I've never used it before, but I decided to switch to using it over argparse because of the improvements to readability and flexibility.
 For example, it simplified restricting the `architecture` argument to only the allowed values.

 I also wrote the code originally with all of the functionality in one main function.
 This helped me keep my work concise and centered while I was still figuring out my approach.
 Once I had solidified my choice of approach, I made the code more modular, added error handling, and wrote a test suite.

-## Time taken
-I spent around 8-9 hours on this project.